-International Travel Insurance Group is also happy to provide insurance for groups who are traveling to the Olympics.
+International Citizens Insurance is also happy to provide insurance for groups who are traveling to the Olympics.
 If you have a group that you need coverage for we can tailor plans and offer discounted rates to provide travel insurance for the Olympics – please contact us for more information about that.

 According to the U.S. Department of State ― Bureau of Consular Affairs,